 Irish festival and youth mobility in France

-Ville de Nevers – France are looking for an Irish volunteer to join their team starting on 1st of September 2018 until the 31st of August 2019.
+Ville de Nevers – France are looking for an Irish volunteer to join their team for 12 months, starting in January 2019.

 About the organisation